ssire/oppidum/README.md

 There is a [tutorial repository](https://github.com/ssire/tutorial) that contains a simple web application written with Oppidum to get started.

+We have also setup an [oppidum-dev](https://groups.google.com/forum/?fromgroups#!forum/oppidum-dev) Google group to share assistance and discuss new features.

 How to test it ?
 ----------------